Nodding/DistantWaters/README.md

 ### Production Chain

 In order to open the project in a localhost first navigate to the main directory.
-First run `npm run lint` to enable ESLinting on any changes, and then run `npm run dev` to start the frontend.
+First run `npm run lint` and pay attention to the output.
+This gives compile time warnings/errors that are usually quite important to the stability and correctness of this project.
+Next run `npm run dev` to start the frontend.
 The lint command is technichally only required to run when you've made type changes, but it's not a detriment to run it every single time.

 ### Project Structure